desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 - Internationalization (i18n)
 - Themes, icons, and colors

-Many of these features can be accessed through the global {@link app-context application context} object, and can be customized to fit your specific needs.
+Many of these features can be accessed through the global {@link app-context application context} object.
+Documentation is available both on this website, and from the package's `.d.ts` files — which should show up automatically in your code editor.

 ## Next steps {#next-steps}